cameronpettit/reserve-rec-api/docs/data-model/dataModel-2024-07-19.md

 |allDatesBookedIntervals|[`Interval`]|Intervals of dates within which a user cannot book a portion of dates - that is, if any date of their booking coincides with a date in `allDatesBookedIntervals`, they must also book all of the other dates within the `Interval`.
 Common on holiday weekends.|N|

 ### Change Policies
 Change policies define how users are able to change existing claims they may have on inventory.
 Cancellations fall within change policies as the user is still changing an existing claim they have by returning all their claimed inventory to the system.
+Fee + Change policies can likely be rolled into 1 policy type.
 |**Property Name**|**Property Type**|**Definition**|**Mandatory?**|
 |---|---|---|---|
 |areChangesAllowed|`Boolean`|Is the user permitted to change their inventory?|Y|